 We have set an ambitious agenda for the Trust and for the Village Collective.
 We believe Village Collective can bring evidence, best practice and innovative solutions which positively impact Pacific health outcomes.
 We look forward to reporting on our achievements in future.

 Seiuli Ativalu Lemuelu & Debra Tuifao

-New Zealand is home to at least 13 distinct Pacific ethnicities.
-This includes Samoan, Cook Islands, Tongan, Niuean, Fijian and Tokelauan groups.
-In addition to this are smaller numbers from Tuvalu, the Solomon Islands, Kiribati, Papua New Guinea, Vanuatu, and the small island States of Micronesia.
+New Zealand is home to at least 13 distinct Pacific ethnicities, including Samoan, Cook Islands, Tongan, Niuean, Fijian and Tokelauan groups.
+In addition to these are smaller numbers from Tuvalu, the Solomon Islands, Kiribati, Papua New Guinea, Vanuatu, and the small island States of Micronesia.

-Results from the 2013 census show, people of Pacific ethnicity living in New Zealand is around 300,000 (7.4% of the total population).
-The Pacific population is also the fastest natural growing population in New Zealand.
+Results from the 2013 census show that there is around 300,000 people of Pacific ethnicity living in New Zealand (7.4% of the total population), with the Pacific population being the fastest natural growing population in the country.